Tesla Model 3 saloon - Engines, drive & performance

 The Tesla Model 3 is capable of outrunning a BMW M3

-We've already been impressed by the Model 3 on roads in the US, and now we've sampled both the Long Range AWD and the Standard Range Plus models on British roads.
-Faster versions continue to offer Teslas’ now-legendary ability to push your head into the headrest with a flex of your right foot.
+We've sampled both the Long Range AWD and the Standard Range Plus models on British roads.
+Faster versions continue to offer Teslas’ now-legendary ability to push you back into the seat with a flex of your right foot.
 This isn't just the Model 3's party piece, it also makes for relaxed progress with the knowledge you can easily overtake slower traffic when necessary.

 With large 18-inch (or optional 19- and 20-inch) wheels fitted, the Model 3's ride is definitely on the sporty side, but it's also not ruinously uncomfortable either on motorways or backroads if you just want to cruise in its more relaxed 'Chill' driving mode.

 Tesla Model 3 electric motors

-Thanks to their instant torque and a single forwards gear, every Tesla Model 3 is fast off the mark and as you accelerate at speed.
+Thanks to their instant torque and a single forwards gear, every Tesla Model 3 is fast off the mark.
 Even the entry-level Standard Range Plus with rear-wheel drive can sprint from 0-62mph in 5.3 seconds, making it quicker than a BMW 330e.
 In real world driving, the Standard Range Plus offers substantial amounts of acceleration on demand, making easy work of overtaking and getting up to speed on motorways.
-Because it's around 200kg lighter than dual motor versions, the entry-level Model 3 also feels quite agile and playful, making the most of its low centre of gravity.
+Because it's around 200kg lighter than dual motor versions, the entry-level Model 3 also feels quite agile, making the most of its low centre of gravity.

 However, the real fun begins with the dual motor Long Range AWD model because it has an electric motor over both axles for truly gobsmacking acceleration.
 It spears from 0-60mph in 4.2 seconds and has a top speed of 145mph.
 If anything, its ability to tear away from the line makes it feel even faster, and it would take a skilled BMW M3 driver to beat a Model 3 in a drag race.
 This is the closest Tesla in performance to the 403bhp Polestar 2, which takes 4.7 seconds to get from 0-62mph.